Minkov/pb-interactive-python/EN/09-For-Loop-Exercise/02-Problem.md

 - For each month – the bill for electricity – a real number in range \[1.00...
 1000.00\]

 # Output
 Print to the console **5** rows:
 - "Electricity: \{electricity for all months\} $"
 - "Water: \{water for all months\} $"
 - "Internet: \{Internet for all months\} $"
 - "Other: \{Other for all months\} $"
 - "Average: \{Average all costs per month\} $ "

+All bills sohould be **formatted to the 2nd digit after the decimal point**.

 # Example